jmurga/Analytical.jl/docs/src/analytical.md

 # Analytical estimation
 ### Solving $\alpha_{(x)}$
 Our method is based in the analytical solution of $\alpha_{(x)}$ given a genetic scenario.
-The method could be extended to *DFE* and background selection values in order to get summary statistics that can be used as prior distrubtions at *ABC* methods.
+The method could be extended to any *DFE* and background selection values in order to get summary statistics that can be used as prior distrubtions at *ABC* methods.
 In this example we show how asympotic $\alpha$ is affected by linkage and background selection.

 *adap* is the only variable exported from *Analytical* module.
 It is a Mutable structure contaning the variables required to solve the analytical approach.
 Any value can be easly changed.
 Remember *adap* should be change before the execution, in other case, $\alpha_{(x)}$ will be solve with the default values.
 To change all the values at once, you can use [`Analytical.changeParameters`](@ref) in order to set specific models.
 Please take into account some package used here could be changed.